 Freshly Ground Coffee Is High In Antioxidants!

-Antioxidants help to prevent your cells from oxidation by chemicals, toxins which lead to inflammation, chronic diseases including atherosclerosis, arthritis and a lot of different cancers.
+Antioxidants help to prevent your cells from oxidation by chemicals and toxins which lead to inflammation, chronic diseases including atherosclerosis, arthritis and a lot of different cancers.

 Coffee also has potassium, magnesium and some B complex vitamins.
 An interesting study found that most of the antioxidant intake in western and South Eastern Asian nations was from coffee.